erinchocolate/teach-myself-cs/Language/Java.md

 Interface

-- An `interface` is a completely "**abstract class**" that is used to group related methods with empty bodies

 Abstract class and method

 - Abstract class is a restricted class that cannot be used to create objects (to access it, it must be inherited from another class)

 - Abstract method can only be used in an abstract class, and it does not have a body.
 The body is provided by the subclass (inherited from)

 Interface v.s Abstract class

 - You can implement many interface but can only extend one class

 - Any fields declared in interface is static and final

 Final class, method and variable

 - Final class can not be inherited from

 - Final method can not be overridden

 - Final variable's value can not be changed

 Enums